 FAQs How is the curriculum organised in the Sixth Form?
 Our Sixth Form curriculum has been designed to meet the needs of all of our students as far as is possible.
 There are two Pathways within the Sixth Form Curriculum: A Level Pathway - Students on this Pathway will be expected to take 3 linear A Levels as well as an Extended Project Qualification (EPQ).
 Some students may be able to take 4 A Levels across the two years.
 Vocational Pathway - Students on this pathway will choose from a combination of Cambridge Technical Diplomas (= 2 A levels) and Cambridge Technical Extended Certificates (= 1 A Level).
 They will be expected also to re-sit GCSE English and/or Mathematics if they have not yet attained a Grade 4 in this subject.
 Students following any of the above pathways will also have timetabled classes in Kvutzah (PHSE) and Jewish Education each for an hour per week.
 What are the entry requirements for the different pathways?
-The grading of GCSE is moving from an A-G system to a 9-1 system.
-For JCoSS Admissions purposes Grade 6 is equivalent to a B and Grade 4 is equivalent to a C. For A levels: 6 GCSEs at Grade B/6 or higher, and at least a Grade 4 in English and Maths.
+For A levels: 6 GCSEs at Grade 6 or higher, and at least a Grade 4 in English and Maths.
 NB individual subjects may have additional requirements.
-For Cambridge Technicals: 5 GCSEs at Grade C/4 or higher.
+For Cambridge Technicals: 5 GCSEs at Grade 4 or higher.
 If there are more students wanting a particular course than spaces available, we will allocate places for those courses on the basis of average GCSE points score across the best 8 subjects including English and Maths.
 We will also advise students on other possible options.
 We reserve the right to reconsider choice of courses in the light of the GCSE results of successful applicants.
 Courses will run subject to demand.
 How is progress and attainment assessed at JCoSS?
 Students taking the A Level pathway will be expected to sit internal examinations in all of their subjects at the end of Year 12.
 A Level courses are on the whole examined through externally assessed Public Examinations (although a few courses will have controlled assessments, or coursework elements to them - please refer to the course guide for further information).
-Grades are awarded from A to E. Students on the Vocational Pathway will be expected to sit at least one examined component of the Cambridge Technical Course by the end of Year 12, with most students continuing the same courses in Year 13.
+Grades are awarded from A\ to E. Students on the Vocational Pathway will be expected to sit at least one examined component of the Cambridge Technical Course by the end of Year 12, with most students continuing the same courses in Year 13.
 Should a student fail an examined component after two attempts, they will have failed the course.
 This will then impact upon the student's place at JCoSS.
 Cambridge Technical courses are internally assessed for the most part, with any externally assessed components held in either January or June.
-Grades are awarded from Distinction to Pass.
+Grades are awarded from Distinction\ to Pass.
 What choices are available?